 Once a person has performed a citizen’s arrest, they are required to take the arrested person and any property found on them to an ‘authorised officer‘ as soon as possible.

-Firstly, you must be absolutely certain that the other person – whether a police officer or otherwise – was committing an offence.
-If it turns out that they were not, you might find yourself facing criminal charges yourself for assault, and/or civil proceedings for compensation for assault, unlawful arrest and false imprisonment.
+When considering making a citizen’s arrest you must be absolutely certain that the other person — whether a police officer or otherwise — was committing an offence.
+If it turns out that they were not, you could potentially find yourself facing criminal charges yourself for assault, and/or civil proceedings for compensation for assault, unlawful arrest and false imprisonment.
 If you attempt to arrest a police officer, you may face the more serious charge of assault police, and potentially resisting arrest also.

 What Can I do if I Witness Police Breaking the Law?